 Functions in blue are all in MCODE.
 Functions in black are MCODE entries to FOCAL programs.
-Pink background denote new in revisions 3x3, 3x3+ and 3x3++
+Pink background denote new and upgraded in revisions 3x3, 3x3+, 3x3++ and 4x4.

-And now the sub-functions within the Special Functions Group - deeply indebted to Jean-Marc's contribution (and not the only section in the module).
-Note there are two sections within this auxiliary FAT - you can use the FCAT hot keys to navigate the groups.
+And finally the sub-functions within the Special Functions Group - deeply indebted to Jean-Marc's contribution (but not the only section in the module).
+Note that there are four sections within this auxiliary FAT - you can use the FCAT hot keys to navigate the groups.